Luke

 About

 Luke is a junior at Harvard College studying Theater, Dance, and Media, with a focus on producing, directing, and theater management.
-This summer, he is returning to the New London Barn Playhouse for his second season, where he will serve as Artistic Coordinator, assisting the Artistic Director and General Manager and supporting administrative, casting, and front-of-house operations.
-Luke will also serve as the assistant director for Escape to Margaritaville, running at The Barn from August 5–16.
+This summer, he is returning to the New London Barn Playhouse for his second season, where he will serve as Artistic Associate, assisting the Artistic Director and General Manager and supporting administrative, casting, and front-of-house operations.
+Luke will also serve as the assistant director for both Million Dollar Quartet and Escape to Margaritaville.

 Resume